nickdibari/UpBeatBot/README.md

 ## Running Unit Tests
 To run the unit tests for this project, enter `python -m unittest discover -v` from the project root.
 You'll see the output of every test method, and if any fail an explanation as to why they failed.

+## Packing Application
+To build UpBeatBot for publishing to PyPi, you'll need to build and upload the `upbeatbot` package

+1. Build the package

+`python setup.py bdist bdist_wheel`

+2. Upload to PyPi

+`python -m twine upload dist/*`